-The purpose of the arm's length referee is to provide the selection committee with an unbiased review of your application.
-The arm's length referee should be an expert in your field of research and should be able to assess your proposal and CV in that capacity.
-Examples include, but are not limited to, the external examiner from your doctoral defense or a specialist you met at a conference.
-Note that you do not need to have met the arm's length referee.
+The purpose of the arm's length referee is to provide the selection committee with an impartial review of the application.
+The arm's length referee should be an expert in the field(s) of the proposed research and should be able to assess the research proposal and CV in that capacity.
+Examples of arm's length referees include, but are not limited to, the external examiner from the applicant's doctoral defense or a specialist that the applicant met at a conference.
+Note that it is not necessary for the applicant to have met the arm's length referee.